byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Science defines Pro-biotic as live micro-organisms that, "when administered in adequate amounts, confer a health benefit on the host."**

-**Pro- ‘for, on behalf of’.**

-**Biotic- ‘life’.**

 **Why make Pro-Biotic Eco-Enzyme?**

-***On Behalf Of Life.* A Gift of Life, given symbiotically by cleaning and healing the whole body and built environment with Pro-biotic Eco-enzyme.
-More than skin deep, water is a constituent of the soil, *soul food* for the micro-biome, Soil to Soul.**
+***On Behalf Of Life.* A Gift of Life, given symbiotically by cleaning and healing the whole body and built environment with Pro-biotic Eco-enzyme.**

-**Water, the “universal solvent,”** exerts a strong influence on soil biota because many of the biota are adapted to life in a saturated atmosphere.
+**Water, the “universal solvent,”** water is a major constituent of the soil and exerts a strong influence on soil biota because many of the biota are adapted to life in a saturated atmosphere.
+Pro-Biotic Eco-Enzyme are *soul food* for the micro-biome, Soil to Soul.

 ### *Symbiotic Microbial Gardens, Body and Soil .*